vinkodlak/rigpro.consulting/src/pages/courses/index.md

   action:
     text: Drilling Action
     url: Go here url
-  body: >-
+  body: >+
-    The course will provide an overview of the requirements of mechanical services including pipe recovery operations, mechanical plug and packer settings, wireline fishing operations and rig up, perforating, pipe conveyance of logging tools, and other auxiliary services.
+    The course will provide an overview of wireline mechanical services including pipe recovery operations, mechanical plug and packer settings, wireline fishing operations, perforating, pipe conveyance of logging tools, and other auxiliary services required for drilling support operations.

   subtitle: >-
     This course provides an insight on mechanical wireline services provided for drilling support requirements .